byu-cpe/ComputingBootCamp/website/_selfpaced/Lcm.md

 * Run ```sudo make install```

 The FRoSt Lab fork of LCM has also added a command to build the python portion of LCM:
-* Run ```make python-install```
+- Run ```make python-install```
-** Did you get an error after running the above?
+    - Did you get an error after running the above?
-*** Note that this will not work if your system only has python 2.
-If you get an error that mentions "No module named 'setuptools'" Please use conda and python3 and if conda is not already activated by default then run  ```conda config --set auto_activate_base true```, restart your terminal, remove the build folder from LCM and all of it's contents, and start over with the build steps.
+        - Note that this will not work if your system only has python 2.
+If you get an error that mentions ```No module named 'setuptools'```, then use [conda](https://byu-cpe.github.io/ComputingBootCamp/tutorials/conda/) and [python3](https://byu-cpe.github.io/ComputingBootCamp/tutorials/pythonIntro/).
+If conda is not already activated by default then run  ```conda config --set auto_activate_base true```, restart your terminal, remove the build folder from LCM and all of it's contents, and start over with the build steps.
 This time when you get to the python-install step it should run successfully.
-*** Alternatively, if you receive an error message mentioning not having permissions to edit specific file locations, run the command with sudo privileges.
+        - Alternatively, if you receive an error message mentioning not having permissions to edit specific file locations, run the command with sudo privileges.

 Note that for each python environment that you would like to have LCM installed on, you will need to repeat all of the above steps.
 If you have already installed it once, then in your base lcm folder remove the build folder with ```rm -rf build``` to recursively delete everything inside and including the build folder.
 Then you can start on the first step of building LCM above and run through all of the steps again, ensuring that your python environment of choice is active.